If bike parks were candy shops, Whistler would be Willy Wonka’s Chocolate Factory.

 The prowess of the Whistler Bike Park (and why you feel like you’re all the sudden the best rider on the planet) is thanks to the founders of Gravity Logic, dedicated trail builders and hardcore riders who first started to dig on Whistler Mountain in 1995.
 Using Whistler as their proof of concept, the bike park design company has gone on to build bike parks around the world, modeled after their initial success in B.C.
 Their commitment to unique, well-crafted trails shines through each berm, root garden, jump line, and drop zone, with an astounding attention to detail.
 The craftsmanship is incredible.

 What I love about the Whistler Bike Park

 As an avid mountain biker, I credit most of my progression to the Whistler Bike Park.
 With 4,946 feet of lift-accessed downhill mountain biking, it would be easy to spend a whole week in Whistler without leaving the resort boundaries.
 Not only are the trails impeccably maintained, the progression scale, signage, and variety of riding blows any other bike park completely out of the water.
 Not to mention, the sustained descents are the longest you’ll find on the continent.
 The challenging (and in many cases, extreme) riding in Whistler is humbling, yet at the same time surprisingly confidence-inspiring.
-Each trail nudges you further along, getting you out of your comfort zone just enough to keep you coming back for more.
+Like mountain biking in Moab, the US’ riding mecca, each trail nudges you further along, getting you out of your comfort zone just enough to keep you coming back for more.
 Plus, with four different lifts and gondolas, the volume of riding that can be done in a single day is almost unfathomable.
 It feels like cheating, but it’s not.